-And if it be said against the former of these two sorts, "Are they not at all times obliged to use the means which are most edifying?" they may say, At all times when they have nothing to outweigh their own present edification.
-But it is not impossible that a conscientious judgment may esteem all the fore-mentioned considerations, concurring, to be of more weight than the greater advantage hoped to be gained in that one hour.
-Nor need any man be ashamed professedly to avow that which may seem the least of them,-the saving of himself from temporal ruin; for he is to be accountable to God for what portion he hath intrusted him with of the good things of this life, and is not to throw it away without sufficient cause.
-Who sees not, that more is allowed and ordinarily done without scruple or censure upon the like account? as, to omit the hearing of a sermon, if at that time one's house be on fire, yea, or if it be to save my neighbour's, or the plucking of an ox or sheep out of a ditch on the Lord's day, when I might have been employed at that time in the solemn worship of God to my spiritual advantage.
-A mere commutation unto less advantage, upon an equally or more urgent necessity, is less than omission; and they that shall have learned, as our.
-Saviour directs, "what that means, I will have mercy and not sacrifice," will "not condemn the guiltless."
-(Matt. xii.
-7.)
+And if it be said against the former of these two sorts, Are they not at all times obliged to use the means which are most edifying?
+They may say, At all times when they have nothing to outweigh their own present edification.
+But it is not impossible that a conscientious judgment may esteem all the forementioned considerations concurring, to be of more weight than the greater advantage hoped to be gained in that one hour.
+Nor need any man be ashamed professedly to avow that which may seem the least of them, the saving of himself from temporal ruin.
+For he is to be accountable to God for what portion he hath intrusted him with of the good things of this life. and is not to throw it away without sufficient cause.
+Who sees not that more is allowed and ordinarily done without scruple or censure upon the like account?
+As to omit the hearing of a sermon, if at that time one's house be on fire, yea or if it be to save my neighbour's, or the plucking of an ox or sheep out of a ditch on the Lord's-day, when I might have been employed at that time in the solemn worship of God to my spiritual advan-A mere commutation unto less advantage upon an equally or more urgent necessity is less than omission. they that shall have learned, as our Saviour directs, "What that means, I will have mercy and not sacrifice," will not condemn the guiltless.

-Only, such are concerned first to search well and be satisfied concerning the lawfulness of their action in itself, that they do it not with a self-condemning conscience, nor with a groundlessly self-justifying one; and then especially to see to it that their end be right,-God's interest, not their own, otherwise than in a due, entire subordination to His.
-We can never act innocently or comfortably in any thing, till He be in every thing more absolutely our "all in all;" and have much more reason to be scrupulous, and, if others knew our hearts, were much more liable to censure, that, in our common affairs, He is so much forgotten, that we live not more entirely to Him; which we little animadvert upon, and are very officious to cast motes out of our brother's eye, when this beam is in our own.
+Only such are concerned first to search well and be satisfied concerning the lawfulness of their action in itself, that they do it not with a self-condemning conscience, nor with a ground-lessly self-justifying one.
+And then especially to see to it that their end be right: God's interest, not their own, otherwise than in a due, entire subordination to his.
+We can never act innocently or comfortably in any thing, till he be in every thing more absolutely our all in all; and have much more reason to be scrupulous, and (if others knew our hearts) were much more liable to censure, that, in our common affairs, he is so much forgotten, that we live not more entirely to him; which we little animadvert upon, and are very officious to east motes out of our brother's eye, when this beam is in our own.